Stikyhooves/dfhack/README.md

 ### Plans:
 Goals for the next week or so:
 - I need to account for dead children.
-They are not currently listed in the graphviz.
+They are not currently listed in the graphviz. (done but code is still messy)
 - I need to differentiate between dead and 'off site' dwarves in the graphviz.
 Currently I account for child/parent relations based on living/present children.
-This was done to prevent duplcication of edges, but I know more now and can account for the differences.
+This was done to prevent duplcication of edges, but I know more now and can account for the differences. (done but code is still messy)

 #### Updates:
 - 2/21/25 - Added counts of any living relatives, spouses, lovers, and children to the citizen table expport.
+- 2/21/25 round 2 - Added deceased and off site color indicators for graphviz.
+Cleanup of code and child edges still needed.
+Child edges are grey and need to match father/mother edges for clarity.